defensivepatent/model-defensive-patent/DPL_Markdown.md

 	(a) declares the DPL User’s intent to discontinue offering to license its Licensed Patents under the DPL on the Discontinuation Date; and

-	(b) is submitted to the DPL Website six months prior to a Discontinuation Date.
+	(b) is submitted to the DPL Website three (3) years prior to a Discontinuation Date.

 3. 'DPL User' means an entity or individual that: